 SCHOOL HISTORY

-In 1983, Flint Hills Christian School began with 35 students in a K-6 program.
+After much prayer and guidance, Flint Hills Christian School began as Living Word Christian School in 1984 with 29 students in a K-6 program.
 Each year thereafter, a grade was added to accommodate the advancing students.
-The first senior class graduation took place in 1988 for one student.
+The first senior class graduation took place in 1989 for one student.
 At that time, most students and faculty were members of Living Word Church, which also served as the governing body providing facilities and a substantial subsidy for school operations.

 By 1994, the student body had grown significantly and included many from other church bodies, diversifying our school community.
 The sole financial responsibility was becoming a substantial burden for one church alone to handle.
 At this time, the school chose to become a community Christian school operating independently of Living Word Church under the new name of Flint Hills Christian School.
 As plans were being developed, the 1995/1996 school year was spent in temporary facilities split between two local churches—elementary students at University Christian Church and 7th-12th grades at Grace Baptist Church.
 During this time, 15 acres of land was purchased and a 24,500 square foot building was built, which then opened in the Fall of 1996.
 One year later a pre-kindergarten class was added and enrollment was at 130 students from 30 area churches.